Langley Trappers

-The Langley Trappers are a junior "B" ice hockey team based in Langley, British Columbia, Canada.
+The Langley Trappers are a Junior ice hockey team based in Langley, British Columbia.
 They are members of the Harold Brittain Conference of the Pacific Junior Hockey League (PJHL).
-The Trappers play their home games at the George Preston Recreation Centre, sharing the arena with the Junior "A" Langley Rivermen.
-Brad Bakken is the team's president and head coach.
-Brad Bakken is also the general manager.
+The Trappers play their home games at the George Preston Recreation Centre, which is also the home of the Langley Rivermen of the British Columbia Junior Hockey League (BCHL).

 History

 The Trappers joined the league in 2017 as an expansion team, and made the playoffs in their first year under coach Burt Henderson.

-While the Trappers got swept by the Abbotsford Pilots in the first round that year, the lessons learned established the groundwork for success the next year, as Coach Henderson led a core of players to the PJHL Finals in the 2018-19 season.
+While the Trappers got swept by the Abbotsford Pilots in the first round that year, the lessons learned established the groundwork for success the next year, as Coach Henderson led a core of players to the PJHL Finals in the 2018–19 season.
 Key performances from goaltender Kristian Lyon, defender Braden Warburton, and forwards Casey Whintors, Keeton Oakley, and Carter Graham led Langley to playoff success, as they beat Abbotsford in 6 games, and beat Delta in 5, before being swept by North Vancouver in the PJHL Finals that year.

-Looking to build on their success, the Trappers got to work in the 2019-2020 season, winning the conference in the regular season, but unfortunately were upset in the first round by Mission City in 6 games.
+Looking to build on their success, the Trappers got to work in the 2019–2020 season, winning the conference in the regular season, but unfortunately were upset in the first round by Mission City in 6 games.
 The remainder of the playoffs were later shut down due to the COVID-19 pandemic, leaving no champion crowned.